 “15 And he said to them, “Go into all the world and preach the gospel to the whole creation.
 16 He who believes and is baptized will be saved; but he who does not believe will be condemned.”
 (Mark 16:15-16, RSV).

 Baptism is part of the divine Commission-a required ordinance for salvation!
-Water baptism is the ordinance ordained of Christ by which we express our FAITH in Christ as Savior and our ACCEPTANCE or His death, burial, and resurrection for us, and our repentance of the old life and burial of it, rising to new and higher life henceforth.
+Water baptism is the ordinance ordained of Christ by which we express our FAITH in Christ as Savior and our ACCEPTANCE of His death, burial, and resurrection for us, and our repentance of the old life and burial of it, rising to new and higher life henceforth.
 It is a beautiful ordinance, full of meaning!

 Water baptism IS a required CONDITION to receiving the Holy Spirit, and you are not His, unless you have God’s Holy Spirit dwelling in you.